-The authors would like to acknowledge Prof. T. Itoh of UCLA for helpful discussions; Dr. D.T.K.
-Tong of Lucent Technologies-Bell Laboratories, Homedel NJ, for his helpful suggestions about the experimental setup, members of High-speed Optoelectronics Technology group of Integrated Photonics Laboratory at UCLA for their cooperation in the design and characterization of the device; and D. L. Sivco, and Dr. A. Y. Cho of Lucent Technologies-Bell Laboratories, Murray Hill, NJ, for their contribution in growing the wafer for the distributed balanced receiver.
-This project was supported by ONR MURI on RF photonics, NRAO and UC MICRO.
+The authors would like to acknowledge Dr. D.T.K.
+Tong of Lucent Technologies-Bell Laboratories, Holmdel NJ, for his helpful suggestions about the experimental setup, and members of the High-speed Optoelectronics Technology group of the Integrated Photonics Laboratory at UCLA for their cooperation in the design and characterization of the device.
+This project was supported by the ONR MURI on RF photonics, NRAO and UC MICRO.